 You must apply for an exemption if you make, import or distribute appliances that will be used to burn unauthorised fuel in smoke control areas.

-An ‘appliance exemption’ shows that fuel-burning appliances, eg stoves, ovens, boilers, emit smoke below the acceptable limits.
+An ‘appliance exemption’ shows that fuel-burning appliances, for example stoves, ovens, boilers, emit smoke below the acceptable limits.

-You don’t need to get an exemption if the appliances will only be used to burn authorised fuels.
+You do not need to get an exemption if the appliances will only be used to burn authorised fuels.

 Before you start